60dimension/IELTS-Vocabularies/Vocabulary04.md

 They went for a stroll along the waterfront.

+//

-At twenty he translated Euler's standard work on algebra into English.
+At twenty, he translated Euler's standard work on algebra into English.

 The higher we climbed, the more awe-inspiring the scenery became.